GayathriR12/Sign_Language_Detection/README.md

 Sign_Language_Detection.py:
 Takes in the input video, Extracts the unique frames using Scale Invariant Feature Transform(SIFT) and Support Vector Machine(SVM).
 Performs Image preprocessing using Skin Segmentation and predict the alphabet using the trained model.
-The predicted alphabets are combined together and translated to the preferred language using Google Translate API.
+The predicted alphabets are combined together and translated into one's regional language using Google Translate API.

 Unique_frame_detection_TRAIN.py:
 Train the model to classify unique frames.